DIRECTOR: James Ponsoldt

 When I originally watched the trailer for The Circle, I remember being excited about this movie.
 The movie has a great cast, a solid director at the helm and the premise seemed rather interesting.
 The movie came into theatres and went without making much of a splash.
 I sort of forgot about the film altogether.
 It wasn't until recently while making my way through my list of current movies to watch and review that I came across The Circle again.

 Anyone that goes into The Circle expecting a dark thriller with something to say about how far the company is willing to go to and spy on the world and their employees will need to look elsewhere.
-The Circle has a very intriguing story at its core but it's sadly not utilized.
-While the film does try and touch on the aspect of a company having the ability to watch every corner of the globe and to track down killers and terrorists.
+The Circle has a very intriguing story at its core, but it's sadly not utilised.
+While the film does try and touch on the aspect of a company having the ability to watch over and spy on every corner of the globe and to track down killers and terrorists.
 It does feel like they don't take that plot point all the way.
 It felt like they were heading in that direction only to abandon it after one failure.

 What The Circle does right is that this is a visually impressive film.
 I thought the film looked great for the most part.
 The entire company base of The Circle was fantastic.
 The entire time that I was watching the film, I was jealous that I wasn't working for the company or at this site.
 I thought the movie had an almost futuristic and science fiction type of feel to it.
 The only moments that I was let down by the visuals were a couple of poorly constructed CGI shots involving a drone and a car crash.
 Other than those two moments, the film looked great.